Welcome to Etherpad!

 namespaces: archiving the archive

-quotes taken from the different pads
+taken from the different pads

 qoutes from other sources